julienhamonic/julienhamonic.github.io/_posts/2016-6-03-Blockchained_company.md

 Incorporations are a structure and organization scheme by which groups of investors co-finance a project and garner potentially profits and dividends.
 This has been running hundreds of years, tethering the pyramidal structure of the royalties and has had to comply with the physical laws of the Real world.
-Though this has sparked several industrial revolutions, brought some great innovation to Humanity, it has had also many drawbacks like:
+Though this has sparked several industrial revolutions, brought some great innovations to Humanity, it has had also many drawbacks like:

 + over-exploited workers